BNSR-Invariants of Surface Houghton Groups: Definitions

 We define some special elements of $\H_{n}$.
 For $\sigma$ a permutation of $\{1,\dots,n\}$, choose some homeomorphism of $\O$ permuting the boundary components in the same fashion.
-For the sake of definiteness, consider $\sigma$ first as an element of $\Map(S_{0,n})$, the sphere with $n$ punctures; then $\sigma$ yields a homeomorphism of $\O$, which we also dentoe by $\sigma$.
+For the sake of definiteness, consider $\sigma$ first as an element of $\Map(S_{0,n})$, the sphere with $n$ punctures; then $\sigma$ yields a homeomorphism of $\O$, which we also denote by $\sigma$.
 Up to some isotopy, we can assume that the restriction of $\sigma$ to the $i$th boundary component of $\O$ is $\mu_{\sigma(i)}\circ\mu_{i}^{-1}$.
-Thus, we can extend this homeomorphism to be rigid outside of $\O$; call this extension again by the same name, $\sigma$.
+Thus, we can obtain a homeomoprhism of $\Sigma_n$ by extending this map to be rigid outside of $\O$; call this extension again by the same name, $\sigma$.
 Note that such a map is not unique: there are many choices of mapping class in the sphere with $n$ punctures which induce the same permutation.\\ Next, we define the handle shifts $\rho_{i}$, $\grave{a}$ $la$ \cite{PV}.
 For $i\in \{1,\dots,n-1\}$, we want $\rho_{i}$ to be a homeomorphism of $\Sigma_{n}$ which shifts the $i$th end towards the $n$th end by a single genus.
-Specifically, map each piece $B_{n}^{j}$ to $B_{n}^{j+1}$, and for $j\geq 1$ map each piece $B_{i}^{j+1}$ to $B_{i}^{j}$; choose these to be the rigid maps.
+Specifically, for $j\geq 1$ map each piece $B_{n}^{j}$ to $B_{n}^{j+1}$, and map each piece $B_{i}^{j+1}$ to $B_{i}^{j}$; choose these to be the rigid maps.
 The ends other than $i$ and $n$ are unchanged, so all that remains is to define how $\rho_{i}$ acts on $B_{i}^{1}\cup \O$.
-This is demonstrated by figure \ref{handle shift} Note that $\rho_{i}$ is asymptotically rigid outside of $\O\cup B_{i}^{1}$. \\
+This is demonstrated by Figure \ref{handle shift}.
+Note that $\rho_{i}$ is asymptotically rigid outside of $\O\cup B_{i}^{1}$. \\